Jump to main content

 The Duke’s Course by the Old Course Hotel, St Andrews

-For the... sporty
+For the... good sport

-Head for the renovated Millennium Wing, which boasts 31 new luxurious bedrooms and a stunning penthouse suite – both complete with views of the 17th Road Hole and featuring marble Kohler bathrooms, sports-channel-equipped TVs and an office area overlooking the fairways.
+Golf runs in Scotland’s DNA.
+In fact, you’ll be hard pushed to find a hotel without its own green.
+For the best homage in the land, head to St Andrews and the historic Old Course Hotel.
+Overlooking the iconic West Sand Beach, this five-star property is surrounded by 11 courses (including the oldest in the world) and is filled with milestone memories from the sport: pictures of Tiger Woods claiming the youngest ever Grand Slam win and sepia shots of players in the 1800s.
+Head for the Millennium Wing, where 31 new luxurious bedrooms and a stunning penthouse suite come featuring marble Kohler bathrooms, sports-channel-equipped TVs and an office area overlooking the fairways.
 Tighten up your game by practising in The Swing Studio, a simulator equipped with more than 60 courses and a PGA-qualified instructor.
 Ready for the real thing?
 Leave booking courses and club transportation to the concierge, who’ll also regale you with anecdotes about illustrious visitors.
-If the Old Course itself seems a bit punchy, try out any of the other courses on the Fife coastland, including the championship Dukes Course.
 Relieve tired muscles after a session with a Golfer’s Recovery Massage in the on-site Kohler Water Spa, where a therapist will stretch and soothe aching muscles.

 Fonab Castle nestles in the Highlands (also opening image)